cymk8/cymk8.github.io/README.md

   - Use `override.css` for css if you can't compile/rebuild sass
 - Function
   - `js.js` this is where js functionality is in
+- Image
+  - Images go in the images folder